2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 The Warriors expressed their interest in bringing him back, sources told Bay Area News Group's Mark Medina, but he's "expected to field interest elsewhere."
 That might mean his days with Golden State are numbered, since the franchise can only pay him up to $2.3 million per year because they declined his option.

+Good luck prying Dante Exum out of Salt Lake City.
+The Jazz prioritized him early in free agency, per Jones, who says he'd be "shocked" if Exum went anywhere.

-With only 162 appearances and 67 starts scattered over four NBA seasons, 2014 No. 5 pick Dante Exum is only slightly less mysterious than when he arrived as a potential Penny Hardaway 2.0.
+That might be just as well for outside suitors, since the former No. 5 pick is only slightly less mysterious than when he arrived as a potential Penny Hardaway 2.0.

 With three-year averages—his 2015-16 season was wiped out by a torn ACL—of 5.7 points and 2.2 assists, Exum isn't projected to have that bright of a future any longer.
 But his physical gifts still hint at something special (6'6" with a 6'9" wingspan), and he still made progress this season despite having his start delayed until March by shoulder surgery.